helix-foundation/currency/contracts/currency/README.md

  - Reverts if `blockNumber` is >= the current block number.
  - If no checkpoint is found before the requested block number, 0 is returned.
 However, construction writes a checkpoint with the initial multiplier so it will only return zero if a block number before the launch of the currency is used.

-#### balance
+#### balanceOf
 Arguments:
  - `account` (address) - the address for which to get the balance

-Overrides the `balance` function in `VoteCheckpoints` to account for inflation.
+Overrides the `balanceOf` function in `ERC20` to account for inflation.
 The uninflated value stored in the `ERC20` store is divided by the most recent inflation multiplier to the current block when the function is called.

 ##### Security Notes
  - the division is done via deterministic integer division with truncation